What Credit Score Do You Need To Buy A House?

-3. Income and Assets
+3. Income And Assets

 Your lender wants to be sure that you maintain steady employment.
-Lenders often ask for two years of proof of income and assets.
+Lenders often ask for 2 years of proof of income and assets.
 The steadiness of your income could affect the interest rate you’re offered.

 The credit score required to buy a home differs based on your loan option.
-When you're ready to buy, Rocket Mortgage® by Quicken Loans® is ready to help you every step of the way!

 Get approved to buy a home.